pycom/pydocs/content/gettingstarted/programming/ftp.md

 $ ftp 192.168.4.1
 ```

-The FTP server doesn’t support active mode, only passive mode.
+The FTP server doesn't support active mode, only passive mode.
 Therefore, if using the native unix FTP client, immediately after logging in, run the following command:

 ```bash
 ftp> passive